datastax/dsbulk/manual/settings.md

 #### -t,--schema.table _&lt;string&gt;_

-Table used for loading or unloading data.
+Table used for loading or unloading or counting data.
 Required option if `schema.query` is not specified; otherwise, optional.

 Table names should not be quoted and will be treated in a case-sensitive manner, i.e., `MyTable` will match a table named "MyTable" but will not match a table named "mytable".